ilsundal/ncollections/README.md

 A List is an ordered collection that allows for duplicates.

 There are two List-types: ArrayList and LinkedList.
 - The ArrayList is backed by a JavaScript array.
-Thus, the *getAt()*, *add()* and *addLast()* operations run in constant time, while inserting and removing elements within the list runs in linear time (due to element shifting).
+Thus, the *getAt()* and *setAt()* operations are fast, while list insertions and removals are slower (due to possible element shifting and array resizing).
+The *toAtray()* method returns the backed array directly which thus allows you to access and modify the ArrayList directly using any JavaScript array function, such as *splice()*.
 - The LinkedList is backed by a next-previous (double-linked) node structure.
-Thus, adding, retrieving and removing elements from the front or end of the list run in constant time, while indexed operations run in linear time.
-(Index searching automatically choses whether to search forwards or backwards depending on what is fastest.)
+Thus, adding, retrieving and removing elements from the front or end of the list are fast, while indexed operations are slower due to linear search.
+(The linear search automatically chooses whether to search forwards from the first node or backwards from the last node depending on what is fastest.)

 All Lists implement the following methods: